 THANKSGIVING TO GO

 For hosts whose Thanksgiving guest list just keeps getting longer, 4 Rivers Smokehouse knows how to feed a crowd.
 From smoked turkey and brisket to àla carte sides and fixins’ packages to sweet shop cakes, the Westside restaurant offers a complete Thanksgiving Day feast.
 Simply reheat, sit back and collect the compliments.
 Order online by Nov.
 17 for pick up on Nov.
-21. 844-474-8377; 4rsmokehouse.com.
+21. For a more convenient holiday experience, whole pre-cooked turkeys and holiday cookies are available for purchase online.
+Just one click and it ships straight to your door.
+844-474-8377; 4rsmokehouse.com.

 Henri’s Bakery & Café has a cornucopia of sweet and savory ways to make Thanksgiving a breeze.
 Let the beloved bakery with three Atlanta-area locations prepare the giblet gravy, cornbread stuffing, macaroni and cheese, Parker House rolls and dessert (pumpkin, pecan, fruit and chess pies) – just add turkey!
 Place an order by Nov.
 20 for pick up by end of day on Nov.
 21. Gingerbread kits are also available starting at $39.99 (unassembled) to $64.99 (assembled and decorated). henrisbakery.com.